linhntaim/dotenv-conversion/README.md

 ***Note:* The override will affect only the [Auto-Conversion](#auto-conversion) feature.

-Besides, you need to avoid those worthless actions:
+Besides, you need to avoid these worthless actions:
 - Defining [aliases](#method-aliases) to the `auto`.
-- Defining [custom conversions](#custom-conversion-for-a-specific-variable) that point to `auto`.
+- Defining [custom conversions](#custom-conversion-for-a-specific-variable) that point to the `auto`.

-The reuse of `auto` could be an option if you know what to do:
+The reuse of the method `auto` could be an option if you know what to do:

 ```dotenv
 # .env file